ZAKGUN12/tricky/README.md

 ## 🙏 Acknowledgments

 - Global community contributors from 20+ countries
-- AWS for reliable cloud infrastructure
+- AWS for reliable cloud infrastructure and authentication
 - Vercel for seamless deployment
 - Next.js team for the excellent framework
 - The open-source community for inspiration